-We believe that everyone deserves justice, so a consultations are always free, and our policy is simple: you won’t pay us anything unless we win for you.
+We believe everyone deserves justice, so consultations are always free, and our policy is simple: you won’t pay us anything unless we win for you.
 That means it costs you nothing out of pocket.
 Call us today.

 We are proud to be a family law firm from northeastern Pennsylvania.
 For over 60 years, our Allentown personal injury lawyers have fought for victims and their families.
 We know how to take on the big insurance and transportation companies to prove liability, and we always fight to get our clients the maximum payments for their suffering.
-To learn more about the millions we won for our clients and what it means to have Allentown school bus accident attorney from Munley Law representing you, schedule your free consultation right away.
+To learn more about the millions we have won for our clients and what it means to have an Allentown school bus accident attorney from Munley Law representing you, schedule your free consultation immediately.

 Understanding Your Legal Rights After a Bus Accident

 How do you know if you have legal rights after being injured?
 Victims are often confused about the best way forward, and that’s completely understandable.
 It’s always best to speak to an attorney and to do so as quickly as possible.
 It’s sometimes hard to tell whether you may have legal recourse.
-Our attorneys have experience responding to these types of claims, and we can help you decide what your options are.
+Our attorneys have experience responding to these types of claims, and we can help you decide your options.

-- Breach: to prove breach, you must prove that the wrongdoer failed to act according to a specific standard of care.
+- Breach: To prove breach, you must prove that the wrongdoer failed to act according to a specific standard of care.
 Generally, all people must act as a reasonably prudent person would in any given situation.
-If a bus driver crashes because they weren’t paying attention, or if the company fails to maintain their buses as they should, they will have often times breached a duty.
+If a bus driver crashes because they weren’t paying attention, or if the company fails to maintain their buses as they should, they will have often breached a duty.

 - Causation: causation is simple in theory, but often a complex factual and legal issue.
 You must prove that the breach of a duty, what the wrongdoer did, caused your trauma.
 This can sometimes be difficult when it comes to bodily harm.
 That’s where expert witnesses come in.